Washington D.C. Week of Action

-The Leave No One Behind Mural Project (LNOBMP) is a participatory multi-site, multi-mural, digital storytelling project that fuses the arts with community political advocacy to visibilize the stories of immigrants dismissed from conversations surrounding the future of U.S. childhood arrivals.
+The Leave No One Behind Mural Project (LNOBMP) is a participatory multi-site, multi-mural, mural making and digital storytelling project that fuses the arts with community political advocacy to visualize the stories of immigrants dismissed from conversations surrounding the future of U.S. childhood arrivals.
 The project implements a Do-It-Yourself (DIY) method to facilitate engagement with community organizers, mural installation efforts, and calls to action.
-Through low to no cost mural installations, we created safe spaces for community engagement, advocacy, and healing.
+We created safe spaces for community engagement, advocacy, and healing through low to no cost mural installations.

 The project was created in response to the growing numbers of immigrants that entered the U.S. as minors (‘childhood arrivals’) forcibly returned to their country of birth.
 Amidst a political climate and immigrant rights efforts that exclude deported childhood arrivals, the LNOBMP calls for the inclusion of previously deported childhood arrivals in discussions about immigration, specifically those regarding repatriation efforts.

-The project makes the case that in being childhood arrivals, their upbringing in the U.S. results in exclusive ties to the country reinforced by strong cultural and social identity, and that displacing them to a country foreign to them can cause great emotional harm.
-The project proposes an inclusive approach to current debates surrounding the future of childhood arrivals, and urges to leave no one behind.
+The project makes the case that childhood arrivals experience an entirely U.S. upbringing with exclusive ties to this country, reinforced by strong cultural and social identity.
+We argue that displacing childhood arrivals to a country foreign to them can cause significant emotional harm.
+The project proposes an inclusive approach to current debates surrounding the future of childhood arrivals and urges us to leave no one behind.

-The project began its efforts by commissioning thematic murals created by lead artist Javier Salazar Rojas, a deported permanent resident from Oakland, CA currently residing in Tijuana, Mexico.
-The murals center the stories of U.S. childhood arrivals that spent most of their young and early adult life in the U.S. Each mural provokes a narrative linked to the experiences of deported dreamers, deported veterans, veterans who passed away in exile, voluntary returned and undocumented childhood arrivals.
+The project began its efforts by commissioning thematic murals created by lead artist Javier Salazar Rojas, a deported permanent resident from Oakland, CA, currently residing in Tijuana, Mexico.
+Each mural provokes a narrative linked to the experiences of deported dreamers, deported veterans, veterans who passed away in exile, voluntary returned, and undocumented childhood arrivals.
+The murals center on the stories of U.S. childhood arrivals who spent most of their young and early adult lives in the U.S.